Planning a day trip from Bangkok to Ayutthaya?

 💡Recommended: Wear comfy shoes—it’s a bit of a climb to the top of the chedi!

-🧘 Wat Lokaya Sutharam – Giant reclining Buddha, peaceful spot
+🧘 Wat Lokaya Sutharam – Peaceful Giant Reclining Buddha

 Wat Lokaya Sutharam is known for its huge reclining Buddha statue, about 37 meters long.
 It’s a peaceful temple with fewer visitors than other Ayutthaya ruins.